TABmk/minecraft-blocks-render/README.md

 ### TODO

-We have few ideas for improvement project.
+We have few ideas for project improvement.
 You can help by sending PR 🤗

-- [ ] create npm package
+- [x] create npm package
 - [ ] `renderSides` option for render command (allow render even `*_top`/`*_bottom`/etc blocks)
 - [ ] `renderTransparent` option for render command (allow render block with transparent textures)
 - [ ] `noShadow` option for render command